ed3899/cloud-dev/README.md

 # Overview
-A cloud development environment you can customize with a bunch of tools.
+A cloud development environment you can customize with a wide range of tools.

 # Table of contents
 - [Requirements](#requirements)